AntoniousShehata/AntoniousShehata/README.md

 ## 🧾 About Me

-✅ .NET Full Stack Developer with 10+ years of enterprise experience
+✅ .NET Full Stack Engineer with 10+ years of enterprise experience
 ✅ Skilled in building secure, scalable platforms using modern backend and frontend tech
 ✅ Academic background: Master's in Computer Science (Germany), MBA in International Business (France)
 ✅ Open to full-time roles in **Berlin / Potsdam / Remote (Germany)**